 The Augsburg MBA is a candidate for accreditation with the Association of Collegiate Business Schools and Programs (ACBSP).

 Augsburg is accredited by The Higher Learning Commission, North Central Association of Colleges and Schools.
-For a complete list of Augsburg's accreditations, approvals, and memberships, see page 9.
+For a complete list of Augsburg's accreditations, approvals, and memberships, see the listing in the About Augsburg College section.